robfig/glock/README.md

 # Record the package's transitive dependencies, as they currently exist.
 # Glock writes the dependencies to a GLOCKFILE in that package's directory.
+# All depenencies of all descendent packages are included.
 $ glock save github.com/acme/project

 # Review and check in the dependencies.